vercel/modelfusion/docs/concepts/overview.md

 ## Model Providers

+Model providers offer APIs (either local or in the cloud) for using AI models, e.g. large language models (LLMs), image generation models, or speech-to-text models. `ai-utils.js` offers a variety of model providers that can be used interchangeably in the library functions.

 ### API Clients

 The model provider API clients serve as robust client functions for accessing the APIs of various model providers such as OpenAI.
 Key features include providing data types for consistency, automatic parsing and validation of API response data, and comprehensive error handling.
 They act as a reliable fallback for specialized functions not covered elsewhere in the library.
 [Learn more...](/docs/model-providers/api-clients)